bgamari/ghc-wiki-import/team-ghc.md

-(**NB**: GHC's development *as a whole* is not lead by any particular group, company, or individual.
+(**NB**: GHC's development *as a whole* is not led by any particular group, company, or individual.
 Affiliations below are listed for identification purposes only, and are optional; contributions do not necessarily represent the interests of employers or academic institutions.)

 ### Current list